jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 [...]
 ````

-Unforunately, if you try this code directly, you will get an error message
+Unfortunately, if you try this code directly, you will get an error message
 that says `On worker 2: UndefVarError: hard_work not defined`.
 The error is
 thrown because, although process `1` knows what the `hard_work` function is,
-the worker processes do not know what it is.
+the worker processes do not.

 To fix the error, we need to use `Distributed.@everywhere`, which evaluates
 the code on every process: